Skip to main content

 How do I convert Kilonewton-meters to Kilogram-force-meters?

-A metric unit of torque equal to 1,000 newton-meters.
+A metric unit of torque/moment equal to exactly 1,000 newton-meters.
 To convert Kilonewton-meters to Kilogram-force-meters, multiply by 101.972.
 For example, 25 kN·m equals 2549.29 kgf·m.

 How many Kilogram-force-meters are in 1 Kilonewton-meter?